Csun1992/SVM-stock-return-prediction/README.md

 The data we used are all monthly data from Jan.
 01 1990 to Sep.
 01 2018.
 We avoided the noisy daily or weekly data.

-The stocks we used as examples include Apple,
+The stocks we used as examples include Apple,ATT.